Mitigating the measurement overhead of ADAPT-VQE with optimised informationally complete generalised measurements: Conclusions and Outlook

 ADAPT-VQE algorithms provide an efficient toolbox to construct accurate and shallow circuits specific to the electronic structure problem.
 Their major drawback is the measurement overhead arising from the gradient calculations that need to be performed in each iteration.
 Here we have shown that this overhead can be mitigated, or even bypassed, by measuring with adaptive IC POVM.

 By reusing the IC data obtained in energy measurement steps needed to optimise the ansatz, it is possible to estimate all the operator gradients with no additional measurement cost.
+Furthermore, for increasing system size, this selection can be done with a number of shots that is well below the tomographic regime.
 For the examples studied in this work, the data collected for energy estimations within chemical precision sufficed to implement different versions of ADAPT-VQE without changing the CNOT counts of the original algorithm.
 In some cases the counts were even lower than with exact simulations.

 In addition, we have shown that AIM-ADAPT-VQE is rather robust in terms of measurement precision and performs reasonably well even with less precise measurements.
-Some of the used fermion-to-qubit mappings and operator pools were found to be more robust than others.
+Some of the fermion-to-qubit mappings and operator pools considered were found to be more robust than others.
 Interestingly, even when very few measurements are performed, the AIM-ADAPT-VQE routine eventually converges, albeit with higher CNOT counts.
 This trade-off between measurement overhead and circuit complexity can be exploited to optimise the implementation of algorithms of the ADAPT family on slow but noise resilient hardware platforms, such as ion trap based systems.

 The IC-based implementation of ADAPT algorithms offers other interesting and potentially useful ways to further optimise the ansatz construction.
 For example, if IC data is available, it is possible to evaluate the energy of the system once a given gate is appended to the circuit using only classical post-processing.
 This could open the path to a different operator selection strategy without additional measurement cost: instead of choosing the operators based on energy gradients, they could be chosen based on their impact on the energy once optimised.